 While serums draw moisture into the skin, they don’t have ‘sealing’ ingredients that hold moisture in.
 Serums are typically used in conjunction with a high-quality moisturizer.
 When your moisturizing needs increase in winter months, adding a serum can be beneficial.
 Serums are products like NeoGenesis Booster and NeoGenesis Skin Serum.

 Because serums penetrate quickly, they can be too much for sensitive skin.
 I don’t recommend using more than two serums at once.
 If you have some favorites, it’s a good idea to alternate days or use a couple in the morning and others at night.
 Not everyone needs a serum so if you’re skin is relatively good, you can probably skip the serums altogether.

 The final step in your skincare regimen is to moisturize and protect.
 It’s not unusual to have more than one moisturizer in your product inventory.
 Moisture needs to change as the seasons change, as hormones fluctuate, and even with changes in your diet.

 During winter when we’re inside more with drier air, it’s not unusual to need a more hydrating moisturizer.
 Think NeoGenesis Intensive Moisturizer.
 In summer months when you’re sweating more from outdoor activities, using a lighter moisturizer (NeoGenesis Light Moisturizer) can be necessary.

 Choosing a moisturizer with some cosmeceutical benefits will help prevent or even correct fine wrinkles, uneven skin pigmentation, and other signs of aging.
-I like alternating between my NeoGenesis and Sculplla products depending on my moisture needs.
+I like alternating between my NeoGenesis and House of PLLA products depending on my moisture needs.

 Protecting your skin from sun damage should also be an important part of your skincare regimen.
 This can be done by choosing a stand-alone sunscreen and many makeup lines are adding SPF making it easy to stay protected.